bglynch/project-tracker-flask/README.md

 I also employed tools such as [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/) and [Resizer](https://material.io/tools/resizer/#url=https%3A%2F%2Fcodeinstitute.net) to test responsive features.

 ### Performance
-I also employed the [Lighthouse](https://developers.google.com/web/tools/lighthouse/) which is a Chrome Dev Tool that helped me assess the performance and quality of the website.
+I used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) which is a Chrome Dev Tool that helped me assess the performance and quality of the website.
+Results for this testing can be found [HERE](docs/testing/lighthouse-reports)

 ### Code validation
-I also used the following validators to validate my code:
+I  used the following validators to validate my code:
 1. [W3C - HTML Validator](https://validator.w3.org/)
 2. [W3C - CSS Validator](http://jigsaw.w3.org/css-validator/)